jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 branch or commit the linter and CI tests run.
 It's a good idea to be sure they are all green on your GitHub repository before filing a PR.

-Only add PRs that are worth merging, both for Bitcoin and for your track record.
-This way your PRs will receve attention from the maintainers and other contributors and be merged more quickly.
+Ask yourself how others will see your PR and try to only file PRs that are worth merging, both for Bitcoin and for your track record.
+This way your PRs will receive attention from the maintainers and other contributors and be merged more quickly.

 Learn how to get people to review your work when needed.
 It's a skill.

-Part of that is to remember to continue doing more reviewing and testing than adding PRs to the backlog.
-5 to 15 reviews for each PR you add is a good range.
+Continue to do more reviewing and testing than adding PRs to the backlog.
-If you are a good reviewer and begin building a reputation, the other contributors might reciprocate by reviewing your work as well.
+Reviewing 5 to 15 PRs for every PR you add is a good range.
+If you are a good reviewer and begin building a reputation, maintainers and other contributors might reciprocate by reviewing your work as well.

 ### CREDITS

-A special thank you to John Newbery for launching and running the Bitcoin Core PR Reviews Club (https://bitcoin-core-review-club.github.io/) and to the long-term contributors who participated so far: Dave Harding, Anthony Towns, Gregory Sanders, Michael Ford, Andrew Chow, and Marco Falke.
+A special thank you to John Newbery for launching the [Bitcoin Core PR Reviews Club](https://bitcoin-core-review-club.github.io/) and to the long-term contributors who participated so far: Dave Harding, Anthony Towns, Gregory Sanders, Michael Ford, Andrew Chow, and Marco Falke.